x-ethr/local-kubernetes-playground/README.md

 > During the first minute or two, there may be a few warnings that surface.
 Due to Kubernetes reconciliation, all errors
 > should resolve by minute three or four.

-1. Setup a local load-balancer.
+1. Setup a local load-balancer (within its own private terminal session).
     ```bash
     go install sigs.k8s.io/cloud-provider-kind@latest
     sudo install "$(go env --json | jq -r ".GOPATH")/bin/cloud-provider-kind" /usr/local/bin